-As part of the application process for unconditional admission, a potential student must supply a completed application form with the non-refundable application fee (except for applications submitted electronically), a personal statement (not required of non-degree applicants), official copies of transcripts from all colleges attended (official high school transcript or GED scores for those who have never attended college), and take the English Placement Exam.
+As part of the application process for unconditional admission, a potential student must supply a completed application form with the non-refundable application fee (waived for applications submitted electronically), a personal statement (not required of non-degree applicants), official copies of transcripts from all colleges attended (official high school transcript or GED scores for those who have less than 12 college credits), and take the English Placement Exam.
 For evaluation of alternative sources of credit, a potential student must supply official documentation.